 We engage in share repurchase programs, which are approved by our Board of Directors, pursuant to which we may repurchase our issued and outstanding shares of common stock from time to time.
 Purchases may be effected in open market or privately negotiated transactions.
-We suspended share repurchases in early 2020 in light of the business and financial uncertainties created by the COVID-19 pandemic, which have since diminished.
 Our current capital deployment framework remains focused on investing in organic growth first, pursuing acquisitions where appropriate, and returning excess capital to shareholders.
 In the first half of 2021, the majority of our capital deployment was focused on supporting organic growth and acquisitions.
-While we continue to see opportunities to deploy capital in this manner, we also expect to restart our share repurchase program during the third quarter of 2021 with an initial focus on repurchases to offset dilution.
-We expect that this will result in repurchases of approximately \$40.0 million per quarter while maintaining our ability to reassess capital deployment opportunities over time.
-The resumption, timing and amount of future share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, the Indentures and consideration of our general liquidity needs.
+While we continue to see opportunities to deploy capital in this manner, we resumed share repurchases in the third quarter of 2021 with the initial focus on an amount to offset dilution.
+We repurchased \$40.0 million, representing 276,800 shares, and expect to continue repurchases with a similar focus while maintaining our ability to reassess capital deployment opportunities over time.
+The timing and amount of share repurchases, if any, is determined at our discretion within the constraints of our Credit Agreement, the Indentures, applicable laws and consideration of our general liquidity needs.
 See Note 10 - Stockholders' Equity, within the notes to the unaudited condensed consolidated financial statements for additional information regarding our share repurchases.